symbol/symbol-docs/source/concepts/harvesting.rst

 Remote harvesting
 =================

-Node owners can use a **remote account** to **act as proxy** and sign off the newly created blocks, while harvesting fees are still collected by their main account. **The remote account has no funds**, so the fact that its private key is exposed in the configuration file is not a concern.
+Node owners can use a **remote account** to **act as proxy** and sign off the newly created blocks, while harvesting fees are still collected by their main account. **The remote account has no funds**, so the fact that its private key is exposed in a configuration file on the node is not a concern.
 The :ref:`importance score <importance-calculation>` is still based on the main account.

 In this setup the main account is still called the Harvester, for simplicity, whereas the remote account is called a Proxy.